Refugee Mental Health Challenges And How You Can Help

 Since accessibility is often a key barrier to receiving treatment, refugees may benefit from virtual counseling.
 Research suggests online therapy may be as effective as in-person options in treating various mental health conditions, including some of those often experienced by refugee populations.
 Regardless of how refugees may want to seek treatment, there are a variety of barriers that may prevent them from doing so, or that may negatively impact the efficacy of their mental health care.
 Many of these are systemic factors that governments and non-refugees in a host country may work together to address.

-Common barriers to mental health treatment for refugees
+Common barriers to mental health care for asylum seekers

 A lack of access to mental health services throughout the stages of resettlement—even upon long-term settlement in a new home—may be a substantial roadblock for many families and individuals seeking resources or treatment.
 Even when services exist or are offered, they are not always accessible due to language or cultural barriers, lack of continuity or stability, or cost.
 In addition, situational challenges refugees may face can hinder progress toward improved mental health.
 Issues like unemployment, isolation, prejudice in their new city or country, and unsafe or unstable living conditions can present additional barriers to effective, lasting treatment.